Table of Contents

 “Blue whale, This is a magnificent creature, very relaxed, clever and friendly; sometimes they show up very close to the boats,” explained tour guide Janaka.
 “They respond to the human signals, when you make a bit of noise on board, you can see especially the blue whales slapping its tail and doing much other stuff.”

-There had been many critics about the whale watching practices in Sri Lanka which led the government of Sri Lanka to introduce a new set of rules and regulate whale watching activities.
-Now the activities of whale watching boats monitored by the Coast guards and Sri Lankan navy.
+There had been many critics about the whale watching practices in Sri Lanka, which led the government of Sri Lanka to introduce a new set of rules and regulate whale watching activities.
+Now the activities of whale watching boats are closely monitored by the Coast guards of Sri Lanka and the Sri Lankan navy.
 “Earlier we used to take around 125 passengers in our whale watching boat, but it is regulated now and we can have only 75 passengers onboard” Said Dhanushka.

-After a few kilometres of the journey from the Mirissa harbour, the travellers can see the whales, frolicking jumbos starts to toss their tail in the air after they blow several times to replenish the lungs with fresh air.
-Unlike humpback whales blue whales do not propel its body out of the water, blue whales are just making a jump showing the upper part of the body and twist the tail in the air before it goes deep into the water.
+After a few nautical miles from the Mirissa harbour, the travellers can see the whales, frolicking jumbos starts to toss their tail in the air after they blow several times to replenish the lungs with fresh air.
+Unlike humpback whales blue whales do not propel their body out of the water, blue whales are just making a jump showing the upper part of the body and twist the tail in the air before it goes deep into the water.